-- During the search function it is necessary to identify the location of potential and known victims. - The amount and type of debris in the area may completely cover or obstruct the location of any victim. - The victim location marks are made by the search team or known or potential victim is located and not immediately removed. - The victim location marking symbols should be made with orange spray paint (using line marking or "downward" spray can) or orange crayon. - The following illustrates the marking system:
+- During the search function it is necessary to identify the location of potential and known victims. - The amount and type of debris in the area may completely cover or obstruct the location of any victim. - The victim location marks are made by the search team or others siding the search and rescue operations whenever a known or potential victim is located and not immediately removed. - The victim location marking symbols should be made with orange spray paint (using line marking or "downward" spray can) or orange crayon. - The following illustrates the marking system: